-Less than 4% of high school seniors report daily tobacco smoking this year, hardly a fifth of where that figure was 20 years ago.
-It's a downward trend representing one of the most successful public health campaigns ever waged - but it comes alongside another trend, one in which many experts see tobacco's disturbing reflection.
+Less than 4% of high school seniors report daily tobacco smoking in 2018, hardly a fifth of where that figure was 20 years ago.
+It's a downward trend representing one of the most successful public health campaigns ever waged.
+But it comes alongside another trend, one in which many experts see tobacco's disturbing reflection.

 "It's common knowledge that traditional cigarettes are unsafe," says pediatric pulmonologist Grace Houser, MD.
 "Unfortunately, there's not the same perception about e-cigarettes."

 She says teen vaping is on the rise — skyrocketing, even, at a rate far steeper than tobacco's decline.
 According to new information from the Centers for Disease Control and Prevention, or CDC, the number of middle and high school students using e-cigarettes rose from 3.6 million in 2018 to 5.3 million in 2019 — a difference of about 1.7 million youth.
 Colorado has one of the highest youth vaping rates in the U.S.

 Severe vaping health risks